Subscribe to email updates

 Archive for 'The Process'

-Posted by David Langbart on March 5, 2012, under Civil Records, Digital Projects, The Process.
+Posted by David Langbart on March 5, 2012, under Civil Records, Digital Projects, Reference, Researchers, The Process.

 As Black History Month draws to a close, nothing illustrates the great progress of the civil rights movement more than a glimpse at a bleaker era.
 The work we do every day at the National Archives is for the express purpose of preserving historical context, even the disturbing parts, as exemplified in today’s post, written by […]

 Posted by Guest Blogger on February 29, 2012, under Archives II, Military Records, The Process.

 Today’s post is by Alan Walker, a processing archivist at Archives II.
 As a kid I was captivated by the sinking of the RMS Titanic.
 The drama of such a man-made behemoth falling victim to an iceberg and the scope of the human tragedy conspired to trigger the imaginations of this impressionable youth.
 I read […]